Want to know our top things to do in Northland, New Zealand (of course you do)

 Historic Russell was once known by the unflattering nickname of ‘Hell-hole of the Pacific”.
 It was the first permanent European settlement and sea port in New Zealand, so was once full of rowdy british sailors and prostitutes (hence, it’s nickname).
 Like Paihia it is a very popular stop with tourists, so justifiably is full of restaurants & tourist shops.
 Still, it is a very pretty town to spend the day, take lots of photos and have a good hearty lunch.
 We recommend getting a seat outside the ever-popular Duke of Marlborough.

-And there you have it, that’s all our recommendations so far for this beautiful part of the world which we are lucky enough to call home.
+And there you have it, that’s all our top things to do in Northland, New Zealand.
+I hope you enjoyed reading our recommendations for this beautiful part of the world which we are lucky enough to call home.
 I’m sure I will be writing a follow-up to this post very soon, seeing as Summer is here and there are lots more beaches and attractions waiting for us to explore.

 Have you been to Northland?
 Have I missed anything here?
 If you think so, pretty please let me know in the comment section below.